 How do I empty an Amazon S3 bucket using a lifecycle configuration rule?

-- For Lifecycle rule actions, select the following to create a lifecycle rule:
+8. For Lifecycle rule actions, select the following to create a lifecycle rule:

 Expire current versions of objects

 9. Then, create a second lifecycle rule by selecting the following:

 Delete expired delete markers or incomplete multipart uploads

 Amazon S3 runs lifecycle rules once every day.
 After the first time Amazon S3 runs the rules, all objects eligible for expiration are marked for deletion.
 You're no longer charged for objects that are marked for deletion.
 It can take a few days for the rules to run until the bucket is empty.
 This is because expiring object versions and cleaning up delete markers are asynchronous steps.
 For more information, see Expiring objects.